niqodea/meerkat/README.md

 ## Example: Job Monitor

-This repository also includes an example project called that demonstrates how to use Meerkat to monitor job postings from various sources.
+This repository also includes an example project that demonstrates how to use Meerkat to monitor job postings from various sources.
 You can find it in the [`job-monitor`](./job-monitor) directory; just keep in mind, you’ll need to implement the job fetchers yourself!

 ## License